Sebastian-Kliem/Steam-Calculator/README.md

 # Steam Calculator

-This app calcutlate the amount of used water by given values for Eloma combi-steamers
+This app calculate the amount of used water by given values for Eloma combi-steamers

 ## License